BRC20 Pinning Attack: Coordinated Testing in Real-world

-\textbf{Attack target.} The target of the attack was Binance’s ORDI wallet address: \textit{\hlhref{https://www.okx.com/web3/explorer/btc/address/bc1qhuv3dhpnm0wktasd3v0kt6e4aqfqsd0uhfdu7d}{bc1qhuv3dhpnm0wktasd3v0kt6e4aqfqsd0uhfdu7d}}.
-At the time of the attack, this wallet held a substantial amount of \textbf{8,196,950} ORDI tokens (valued at approx. \textbf{US\$9,052,645} based on the then-current ORDI price of US\$1.10 per token).
-We selected this address as our primary target for attacking for several reasons: (i) The large amount of tokens held in the wallet: This significant holding means that any successful attack could impact a considerable volume of assets, demonstrating the potential severity of the BRC20 pinning attack. (ii) OKX explorer~\cite{okx24} indicates that it is one of the most active addresses for ORDI, handling deposits and withdrawals for a large user base.
-By focusing on an address with high transactional throughput (150 txns/day\footnote{Data is calculated by $\text{Total\_txns}/\text{Total\_days}$, according to \href{https://www.okx.com/web3/explorer/btc/address/bc1qhuv3dhpnm0wktasd3v0kt6e4aqfqsd0uhfdu7d}{OKX} [Oct 2024]}), we can easily assess how the attack might disrupt normal operations.
+\textbf{Reasons for selecting a targeted address.} We selected this address as our primary target for attacking for several reasons: (i) At the time of testing, this selected wallet held \underline{8,196,950} ORDI tokens (valued at approximately US\$\underline{9,052,645}), making it representative for evaluating the real-world implications of a pinning attack. (ii) OKX explorer~\cite{okx24} indicates that it is one of the most active addresses for ORDI, handling deposits and withdrawals for a large user base.
+By focusing on an address with high transactional throughput (150 txs/day\footnote{Data calculated by $\mathtt{Total\_txns}/\mathtt{Total\_days}$, \href{https://www.okx.com/web3/explorer/btc/address/bc1qhuv3dhpnm0wktasd3v0kt6e4aqfqsd0uhfdu7d}{OKX}}), we can easily assess how the attack disrupts normal operations.

 \textbf{Attack tools.} We used the Ordinals wallet interface~\cite{ordinalwallet} to interact with the ORDI protocol, creating multiple $\mathsf{inscribeTransfer}$ transactions targeting the wallet.
 We employed the Mempool.space API~\cite{mempool24} to monitor Bitcoin’s mempool congestion in real-time.
 We also used the Ordiscan explorer~\cite{ordiscan24} to verify the status of the ORDI wallet during the attack and Unisat~\cite{unisat} to track specific transaction details and evaluate the impact on Binance’s operations.